Wollmar Boström

 Wollmar Filip Boström (15 June 1878 – 7 November 1956) was a Swedish diplomat and tennis player.
 He competed at the 1908 and 1912 Olympics in singles and men's doubles and won a bronze medal in the doubles in 1908, finishing fifth in three other events.

-He was son to Governor of Södermanland County Filip Boström and nephew to Prime Minister Erik Gustaf Boström.
-In 1903 he started working at the Swedish Ministry of Foreign Affairs.
-In 1909–13 he served as president of the Swedish Tennis Association, and in 1918–22 was a cabinet secretary.
-From 1925 till 1945 he was the Swedish minister in Washington.
+He was the son of Governor of Södermanland County Filip Boström and nephew to Prime Minister Erik Gustaf Boström.
+In 1903, he started working at the Swedish Ministry of Foreign Affairs.
+In 1909–13, he served as president of the Swedish Tennis Association, and in 1918–22, he was a cabinet secretary.
+From 1925 till 1945, he was the Swedish minister in Washington.